-11. That the Applicant provide a minimum 30 foot buffer from the northern edge and 50 foot buffer from the western edges of the plat.
-This buffer shall average 170 feet on the western edge of the plat and 86 feet on the northern edge of the plat and adequate outlots protected by an open space easement or other instrument as approved by the City or include sufficient landscaping and/or berming as deemed adequate by the City within residential lots protected by a landscape easement and approved by the City to adequately buffer the northern and western portions of the development as indicated by the Village Open Space greenbelt corridor of the Comprehensive Plan Land Use Plan.
+11. That the Applicant provide a 50 foot buffer from the northern and western edges of the plat adequate outlots protected by an open space easement or other instrument as approved by the City or which includes sufficient landscaping and/or berming, as deemed adequate by the City, within residential lots protected by a landscape easement and approved by the City to adequately buffer the northern and western portions of the development as indicated by the Village Open Space greenbelt corridor of the Comprehensive Plan Land Use Plan.

-Parkland.

-The park dedication requirements for a 98.93 acre development is 9.893 acres of parkland, or a combination of parkland or fees in lieu of parkland.

-- o Park Dedication Partially Satisfied.
+- Parkland.
+The park dedication requirements for a 98.93 acre development is 9.893 acres of parkland, or a combination of parkland or fees in lieu of parkland. - Park Dedication Partially Satisfied.
 With the recording of the Northport plat, the developer will deed over Outlot D of that plat.
 The City entered in to a Memorandum of Understanding that allowed the developer to receive park dedication in the amount of 6.51 acres (the net acreage of Outlot D) for the subject development.
-Therefore, the developer is still responsible for 3.383 acres of park dedication. - o Neighborhood Park Search Area.
+Therefore, the developer is still responsible for 3.383 acres of park dedication.

+• Neighborhood Park Search Area.
 The Comprehensive Park Plan identifies a neighborhood park search area over the proposed development area.

-o Proposed Public Park.
-The developer is also proposing a 4.24 acre park/open space area on the southwest portion of the site.
+- Proposed Public Park.
+The developer is also proposing a 4.24 acre park/open space 0 area on the southwest portion of the site.
 This land includes stormwater ponding for the development.
 The stormwater pond shown in the park will need to be contained in a separate outlot and dedicated to the City, and the developer will not receive credit for the area of this outlot.
 Additionally, this park is located in the shoreland district and would need to adhere to the open space maintenance and administration requirements as outlined in the section of this report that addresses Open Space Maintenance and Administration requirements.
 City's shoreland ordinance does indicate that open space may include outdoor recreational facilities for use by owners of lots in the subdivision and general public, but it may not include road rights-of-way, or land covered by roads, structures, or parking surfaces.
 Overall, Staff feels that the park proposed in the Concept Plan was much more desirable for the development because of its central location.
 If the City wishes to accept this park as parkland, Staff recommends that the developer still not receive credit for parkland dedication and provide the parkland as an amenity in exchange for PUD flexibility.
+Additionally, the stormwater pond should be fenced for safety. - Public Park Density Increase.
+If the park on the southwest corner of the development is a public park, the developer will be seeking a density of 2.95 du/acre (2.95-2.49=0.46, 0.55/2.49=18.47%).
+Therefore, the developer would need to obtain additional density points.
+If the park were dedicated as public and the City was made to maintain it, Staff would recommend that the developer be required to dedicate the park without receiving park dedication credit order to achieve these required additional amenity points.